-Music is the universal language that speaks to a person regardless of his age, size or sex.
+Music is the universal language that speaks to a person regardless of his age.
 So it’s no huge surprise when one of these days your kid will come up to you, look at you with those puppy eyes and tell you in a soft voice, “Mommy, I want a guitar.”

 In my case, without saying a word, I know my daughter Caryss wants to try the ukulele we went to see from a guitar shop a couple of days ago.